cherrynoize/tlock/README.md

 Where USER is your username.

-Verify it is working properly with:
+Verify it is working as expected with:

     systemctl status resume\@USER.service

+## Contacts

+> u/cherrynoize
+>
+> 0xo1m0x5w@mozmail.com

+Please feel free to contact me about any feedback or request.

+## Donations

+If you wanted to show your support or just buy me a Coke:

+    ETH   0x5938C4DA9002F1b3a54fC63aa9E4FB4892DC5aA8

+    SOL   G77bErQLYatQgMEXHYUqNCxFdUgKuBd8xsAuHjeqvavv

+    BNB   0x0E0eAd7414cFF412f89BcD8a1a2043518fE58f82

+    LUNC  terra1n5sm6twsc26kjyxz7f6t53c9pdaz7eu6zlsdcy

 #### Thank you for using tlock.